 One of the most efficient ways to market to customers is through text marketing.
-Once customers have signed up for your text marketing lists you can continue to provide them regular updates and offerings and be confident that the message will get read by your customers as over 90% of text messages are read.
+Once customers have signed up for your text marketing lists, you can continue to provide them with regular updates and offerings and be confident that the message will get across, as over 90% of text messages are read.

-Communication is typically one way with text marketing and there are numerous types of campaigns you can employ to achieve various marketing objectives.
-Offer focused campaigns can be extremely effective for driving immediate sales.
-Offers can be price focused, offering a % off total purchase, or focused on a specific product, offering a coupon code for discount on a specific purchase.
+Communication is typically one-way with text marketing, and there are numerous types of campaigns you can employ to achieve various marketing objectives.
+Offer-focused campaigns can be extremely effective for driving immediate sales.
+Offers can be price-focused, with a % off total purchase, or focused on a specific product, with a coupon code for discount on a specific purchase.
 You can learn more about the many types of texting marketing campaigns in Simple Texting’s Ultimate Guide to SMS Marketing.

 The various types of text marketing campaigns can be instrumental in helping to achieve many different objectives.
 Before you begin any type of text marketing campaign, you should clearly identify and state the objective you’re aiming to achieve.
-While the most common objective of a text marketing campaign is typically to drive sales, some of the other common objectives for text marketing are brand awareness, customer education, lead generation and increase website traffic.
+While the most common objective of a text marketing campaign is typically to drive sales, some of the other common objectives for text marketing are brand awareness, customer education, lead generation, and website traffic growth.

 Building a mobile subscriber base

 To have a successful text marketing campaign, you first need to generate mobile subscribers to receive your messages.
 Customers can opt in with their mobile phone numbers through a mobile form, through the web, or by completing a paper form.
 Utilizing other marketing channels to advertise the mobile opt-in credentials can assist in building out your initial subscriber base.